amorist/awesome/README.md

 ## JavaScript

+- [content](https://github.com/nuxt/content) - Write in a content/ directory and fetch your Markdown, JSON, YAML and CSV files through a MongoDB like API, acting as a Git-based Headless CMS
 - [qrbtf](https://github.com/ciaochaos/qrbtf) - A parametric QR code beautifier based on React.  参数化二维码生成器。
 - [svgedit](https://github.com/SVG-Edit/svgedit) - Powerful SVG-Editor for your browser
 - [Snap.svg](https://github.com/adobe-webplatform/Snap.svg) - The JavaScript library for modern SVG graphics.